Information-theoretic interpretation of quantum formalism: General systems

 \subsubsection{General measurement}

-Again, we still need to verify that the POVMs, valid for commutative diagonal observables, are also valid in full generality in the information manifold.
+Again, we still need to verify that the POVMs, valid for commutative diagonal observables, are also valid in full generality in the Bayesian theater.
 Actually this is a direct consequence of Theorem (\ref{generalBorn}).
 Let $\rho$ denote an arbitrary density operator in a $d$-dimensional Hilbert space $\mathcal{H}$.
 Let $\Gamma$ be a finite set.
-Consider a resolution of the tautology in $\mathcal{H}$ described by a set of positive Hermitian operators $\{\mathsf{Q}_\gamma\}_{\gamma\in\Gamma}$, not necessarily commutative nor diagonal in the current chart, such that
+Consider a resolution of the tautology in $\mathcal{H}$ described by a set of positive Hermitian operators $\{\mathsf{Q}_\gamma\}_{\gamma\in\Gamma}$, not necessarily commutative nor diagonal in the current window, such that

 From the Born rule, Theorem (\ref{generalBorn}), define